trbocode/Decrypt9WIP/README.md

 * __SD Decryptor/Encryptor__: Use this to decrypt or encrypt 'SD files'.
 SD files are titles, extdata and databases found inside the `/Nintendo 3DS/<id0>/<id1>/` folder.
 For this feature to work, you need to manually copy the file(s) you want to process.
 Copy them with their full folder structure (that's everything _after_ `/Nintendo 3DS/<id0>/<id1>/`) to the work / game folder.
 This feature should by now only be useful to encrypt content, decryption is much easier handled by the two features below.
 * __SD Decryptor (SysNAND dir)__: An improved version of the feature above.
 This allows you to select content from '/Nintendo 3DS/' (more specifically from the subfolder belonging to SysNAND) to be directly copied to your work / game folder and then decrypted from there.
 * __SD Decryptor (EmuNAND dir)__: This has the same functionality as the feature above, but handles the content of the '/Nintendo 3DS/' subfolder belonging to the EmuNAND instead.

+### Gamecart Dumper Options
+This category includes all features handling dumping of content from external cartridges.
+Cartridge dumps are also known as .3ds files.
+* __Dump Cart (full)__: This feature dumps the full, unaltered data from the inserted cartridge.
+For 4GB cartridges, the last sector is silently discarded, because the FAT32 file system can't handle files equal or above 4GB.
+* __Dump Cart (trim)__: Same as the above feature, but discards the unused padding for smaller output and faster processing.
+Using this is recommended unless the padding is required for digital preservation purposes.
+* __Dump & Decrypt Cart (full)__: Same as 'Dump Cart (full)', but also decrypts the cartridge data on-the-fly.
+Decrypted cartridge data is required for emulators and recommended for CIA conversion.
+The recommended CIA conversion tool is [3dsconv](https://github.com/ihaveamac/3dsconv).
+* __Dump & Decrypt Cart (trim)__: Same as above, but discards the unused padding for smaller output and faster processing.
+This is recommended over the above feature.
+* __Dump Private Header__: Dumps the cartridge unique private header from the inserted cartridge.

 ### Maintenance Options
 This category includes special features which allow you to test and manage Decrypt9 internal functionality.